Jumpmaster

 Jumpmasters are the expert paratroopers in an airborne unit who train and teach the military techniques for jumping from airplanes.
-They are responsible for training soldiers who enter Army Airborne School into paratroopers and managing airborne jump operations in airborne units across all branches of services.
+They are responsible for the safe and successful completion of airborne operations.

 Military

 In military applications, jumpmasters are used for static line and freefall jumps.

 Australia

 In Australia, jumpmasters are formed and used by the 2nd Commandos Regiment.

 Jumpmasters from the 17th Special Operations Squadron and 2nd Commandos Regiment conduct jump operation exercises to strengthen interoperability relationship between U.S. and Australian special operation forces.

 Canada

 In Canada, jumpmaster training is conducted for the Canadian Forces by the Canadian Army Advanced Warfare Centre at CFB Trenton in Trenton, Ontario.
 The Queen's Own Rifles of Canada is the only Primary Reserve unit with jumpmasters.

 Typically those selected for training are very skilled as parachutists.
 At a minimum, they are senior corporals who have completed leadership training.

 Separate courses are conducted for static line jumpmasters and freefall jumpmasters (FJMs).